 It used to be you needed a hook only for the very top two or three schools.
 But now white girls need a hook for all the top schools.

 What this means is that top colleges are devaluing standardized tests.
 They don’t care if you learn the national curriculum.
-They don’t care if you can get an high score on the SAT.
+They don’t care if you can get a high score on the SAT.
 These achievements are commodified in the way that learning has been commodified.
 What really counts now is showing passion, drive, and accomplishment outside of standardized learning.

 But now things start to make sense.

 In general, a college degree is simply a ticket to play.
 It doesn’t matter what school you went to, unless you go to a very top school, say, top ten.
-In that case, the vetting process is so tough that it’s a huge endorsement to you to have the school on your resume, and there is a great network of students that will help you go through all stages of your career.
+In that case, the vetting process is so tough that it’s a huge endorsement to you to have the school on your resume, and there is a great network of graduates that will help you go through all stages of your career.

 It’s no coincidence that the only undergraduate degrees that really give you an edge are from the schools that require achievements that school does not provide.
-You get that special hook outside of school.
-Not in it.
+You get that special hook outside of school, not in it.